rogerbinns/apsw/doc/shell.rst

                               exceptions (default OFF)
-  .exit                       Exit this program .explain ON|OFF             Set output mode suitable for explain (default OFF) .header(s) ON|OFF           Display the column names in output (default OFF) .help ?COMMAND?
+  .exit                       Exit this program .explain ON|OFF             Set output mode suitable for explain (default OFF) .find what ?TABLE?
+Searches all columns of all tables for a value .header(s) ON|OFF           Display the column names in output (default OFF) .help ?COMMAND?
 Shows list of commands and their usage.
 If COMMAND
                               is specified then shows detail about that COMMAND.